nfodor/apeai/README.md

 This command sends a request to the API generator, which will interpret your description and create a new server instance based on your specifications.

-## Why Express.js?

-Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
-It is the de facto standard server framework for Node.js, known for its simplicity, speed, and scalability.
-By using Express.js, this API generator leverages:

-- **Simplicity and Flexibility**: Express.js offers a straightforward approach to building APIs, making it easy to create and manage routes, middleware, and server logic.
-- **Performance**: Built on Node.js, Express.js is designed for high performance, handling multiple requests efficiently.
-- **Extensibility**: With a vast ecosystem of middleware and plugins, Express.js can be easily extended to meet specific needs.
-- **Community and Support**: As one of the most popular frameworks, Express.js has a large community and extensive documentation, ensuring robust support and resources.

 ## Features